Roger Alan Wade: Career

 According to his website, Wade has penned songs for country legends such as Johnny Cash, Waylon Jennings, George Jones, Hank Williams, Jr. and several others.
-He embarked on a solo career with the promotional assistance of his cousin, actor Johnny Knoxville, who occasionally featured Wade's music on his TV show Jackass, and its subsequent movies.
+One of his best known songs is "If You're Gonna Be Dumb, You Gotta Be Tough" for the Jackass movie from his All Likkered Up album.
+He also co-wrote the hit song "Country State of Mind" with Hank Williams, Jr.